PaschalKen/SeeFit/README.md

 ### Viewing Hiit history/record
 - Navigate to the dashboard section
     - The dashboard provides the following information:
-    - `Total time spent doing hiits` which has a yellow border color
+    - `Total time spent doing hiits` which has a yellow border color.
-    - `Number of Hiits completed` which has a purple border color
+    - `Number of Hiits completed` which has a purple border color.
-    - `Number of Exercises completed` which has a purple border color
+    - `Number of Exercises completed` which has a purple border color.
     - A `finished Hiits` section that displays the `name` and `duration` of each completed hiit.
+    - The data is store to the local storage so each user cann see their personalised records.

 ### Installing `SeeFit` as a Progressive Web App
-- Open your browser and navigate to the URL where the web app is hosted
+- Open your browser and navigate to the URL where the web app is hosted.

 - In the browser `address bar`, you will see a `desktop-like icon`.
 Click on that icon to access the installation options.